Selective School Past Papers & Practice Tests: Your Complete Guide

 Contents:

-How to use it:
+How to use them:

 Availability:

-- Official NSW Education Department website
+- NSW Education Department website (free)

 Contents:

-- Full test with all three components
+- Full tests with all four components

-Historical Papers (2015-2021)
+Historical Papers (2015โ2021)

 Older past papers are valuable for:

-- Extended practice with different topics
+- Extended practice with different topics and question styles

-- Understanding how topics have evolved
+- Understanding how question types have evolved

 - Building a larger question bank